DhruvJ22/Numerical-Methods/README.md

 # Numerical Methods

-This repository consists of various Numerical Methods algorithm that I wrote as part of a graduate level numerical methods course that I took at Purdue Unviersity, through my Astrodynamics research and out of my curiosity to investigate algorithms that can solve non-trivial mathematical problems.
+This repository consists of various Numerical Methods algorithms that I wrote as part of a graduate level numerical methods course that I took at Purdue Unviersity, through my Astrodynamics research and out of my curiosity to investigate algorithms that can solve non-trivial mathematical problems.

 ## Setup